Justin J. Hong

 Working Papers

-Corruption and Human Capital Supply for the State [2022]
+Corruption and Human Capital Supply for the State [R&R at Journal of Labor Economics]

 I study the impact of corruption crackdown on human capital supply for the state, exploiting China's staggered anti-corruption inspections.
-Using unique applicant data from state organizations, I find that reducing corruption returns induces positive selection for integrity and prosociality into the state sector, without significantly affecting overall ability.
-These shifts in supply are associated with enhanced performance.
-Changes in occupational preferences corroborate static talent allocation as the mechanism, in which treated honest types show higher preferences for state jobs -- even when conditioned on ability and family background.
-I further document dynamic effects wherein households increase investment in human capital and the integrity of the next generation, which can reinforce allocational effects and generate long-term dependence.
-Together, these findings highlight reward structures as an important determinant shaping the state's human capacity.
+Using unique applicant data from state organizations, I find that anti-corruption induces positive selection for integrity and prosociality into the state sector, without significantly affecting overall ability.
+These shifts in supply are associated with enhanced work performance.
+Changes in occupational preferences corroborate static talent allocation as a salient mechanism, in which treated honest types show higher preferences for state jobs -- even when conditioned on ability and family background.
+I further document dynamic effects wherein households increase investment in human capital and the integrity of the next generation.
+Together, these findings highlight reward structures as an important determinant of the state sector's human capacity.

-Risk-Taking and Public Leadership: Evidence from Chinese Villages [2021]
+Risk-Taking and Public Leadership: Evidence from Chinese Villages [Submitted]

-Host Favoritism and Talent Selection in Chinese Science Olympiads (with X. Li) [Draft: Feb 2024]
+Host Favoritism and Talent Selection in Chinese Science Olympiads (with Xuan Li)

-Not Always a Panacea: History Education and Identity-Building in Taiwan (with Y. Lyu)
+Not Always a Panacea: History Education and Identity-Building in Taiwan (with Yuhan Lyu)

-[*Pre-PhD research: Draft] [Revise & Resubmit at Journal of Economic Behavior and Organization]
+[*Pre-PhD research: Draft] [Conditionally accepted at Journal of Economic Behavior & Organization]

 Work in Progress